 And that’s it!

-You now know everything about direct traffic, what causes it, and how you can minimize it in Google Analytics.
+Now you know everything about direct traffic, what causes it, and how you can better track it in Google Analytics.

-We hope you liked our guide on what is Google Analytics direct traffic.
-You can also check out our tutorial on how to properly set up Google Analytics for WooCommerce.
+We hope you liked our guide on Google Analytics direct traffic.
+If you enjoyed this article, be sure to check out How to Properly Set Up Google Analytics for WooCommerce